What Does Your Living Space Say About Your Personality?

 Want to figure someone out fast?
 You just need to know how to decode their living space!
-Rodale publications unleashed a team of psychologists to figure it all out for you and they've made it easy for you.
+A team of psychologists have figured it all out for you and they've made it easy for you.
 Here are the clues to look for:

 - If you want to know whether someone will bare their soul to you or shut you out, look at their furniture.
 According to design psychologist Dr. Constance Forrest, a private, closed-off person will have the backs of chairs, or the back of the couch, facing the entryway.